 My first two months as Employee Experience Chief have be fun, instructive, tough at times, but primarily energetic.
 Responses have been mixed: The buddy system was adopted and executed immediately, the team morale metric was embraced, but there was also feedback (and pushback) to for instance documenting the holiday schedule (‘that’s not agile’).

 I will energetically continue to improve our team using small steps.
-The next few months are all about creating more transparency and clarity (by setting up an interactive personnel handbook among other things) and, with to further company expansion in mind, to improve our onboarding process.
+The next few months are all about creating more transparency and clarity (by setting up an interactive personnel handbook among other things) and, with further company expansion in mind, to improve our onboarding process.